CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 ## Design
 1) User selects a class
 2) If said class is a predetermined 'special class' [designated as such due to possible scheduling conflicts] change change color of text of class to red
+*Special classes will be indicated by a variable inside the object of the course, set to True or False *True indicates a special coyrse, while False indicates a regular one
+* The program would check if the indicator is False or True before notifying the user about the special class
 3) Show descriptive text regarding the conflict

 ## QA